jason-kerney/blog/_tabs/about.md

 ## Family

-I have a wife, 2 children, and two dogs.
+I have a wife, 2 children, and a dog.

 ## Publications